seating

 ‘While going about my day, I sometimes engage in a mental exercise I call the Laura Ingalls Test.
 What would Laura Ingalls, prairie girl, make of this freeway interchange?
 This Target?
 This cell phone?
 Some modern institutions would probably be unrecognizable at first glance to a visitor from the 19th century: a hospital, an Apple store, a yoga studio.
 But take Laura Ingalls to the nearest fifth-grade classroom, and she wouldn’t hesitate to say, “Oh!
 A school!”

-Very little about the American classroom has changed since Laura Ingalls sat in one more than a century ago.’
+Very little about the American classroom has changed since Laura Ingalls sat in one more than a century ago.’ —The 21st-Century Classroom, by Linda Perlstein

 I think that Linda’s emphasis on transforming the physical learning workspace as the answer to our educational system’s woes focuses on the wrong issue.

-When we change how we teach and how we expect to learn, the need to change our physical educational environment will become pretty obvious.
-Laura, please use your considerable journalist skills to explore how we do and don’t learn effectively and publicize what you find—we’ll all be the beneficiaries!
-And then perhaps 2084 won’t look like 1984.
+First, change how we teach and how we expect to learn.
+Then, the need to change our physical educational environment will become pretty obvious.
+Laura, please use your considerable journalist skills to explore how we do and don’t learn effectively.
+Publicize what you find—we’ll all be the beneficiaries!

 Do you think that changing our physical learning environments is the way to improve how well we learn?
 Or do you think that changing the ways we learn will lead to fundamentally different learning environment designs?